 Behavioral Rehabilitation Center

 Due to the success of the pilot program, which had 237 graduates over four years, the ASPCA has expanded its program and built a permanent facility in Weaverville, North Carolina.
 The state-of-the-art facility can house up to 65 dogs at a time.
-It includes a dormitory and several teaching spaces where shelter professionals can learn our behavior modification techniques, to further help behaviorally challenged dogs across the country become suitable for adoption.
+It includes several teaching spaces where shelter professionals can learn how we treat fearful dogs, how our integrated care team works together to make rehabilitation successful and how they can best support shelter animals’ psychological welfare at their own facilities.

-Homeless dogs of all ages and backgrounds are eligible for the program, as long as they are physically healthy and meet our behavioral inclusion criteria.
-Only dogs whose fear is so severe that it compromises their quality of life and makes adoption challenging or impossible are accepted.
+Homeless dogs of all ages and backgrounds are eligible for the program, as long as they meet our behavioral and medical inclusion criteria.
+Only dogs whose fear compromises their quality of life and makes adoption impossible are accepted.

-The Weaverville facility has individual kennels, along with “real-life rooms,” designed to help dogs get used to life in home environments, outdoor play areas, and a large indoor training area where our behaviorists and trainers work with dogs in the program.
-On average, rehabilitation requires 13 weeks of treatment.
+The Weaverville facility has individual kennels, along with “real-life rooms,” designed to help dogs get used to life in home environments, outdoor play areas, and a large indoor training area.
+On average, rehabilitation requires 16 weeks of treatment.
 However, that timing depends heavily on the severity of each dog’s behavior problems and how responsive he or she is to treatment.
-Once the dogs have completed the program, the transformed graduates are placed within our network of partner shelters and rescue groups to be made available for adoption.
+Once the dogs have completed the program, most transformed graduates are placed within our network of partner shelters and rescue groups to be made available for adoption.
+We place a smaller percentage directly from our Weaverville facility.

-One of our goals is to help partner organizations save more lives.
-Our new Learning Lab program will enable us to share the lessons we’ve learned about improving behaviorally challenged dogs’ quality of life and preparing them for adoption.
-This program for shelter professionals includes online resources to help organizations integrate best practices into their own operations, as well as an on-site, experiential training program at the Behavioral Rehabilitation Center for select shelter partners to see and learn from our work in action.
-By sharing what we have learned and collaborating with other shelters across the country, we aim to maximize the impact of our work for some of the nation’s most vulnerable dogs.
+One of our goals at the BRC is to help partner organizations elevate their own shelter behavior programs.
+Therefore, we collaborate with the ASPCA’s Learning Lab to share the lessons we’ve learned about effectively supporting the quality of life and psychological needs of behaviorally challenged animals.
+Our expert staff serve as advisors in the development and delivery of the Learning Lab’s interactive educational programs for shelters nationwide.
+These include in-person retreats and training at the BRC for select shelter partners as well as online learning opportunities open to all shelter professionals and volunteers.
+By sharing what we have learned and collaborating with other shelters across the country, we aim to maximize the impact of our work for some of the nation’s most vulnerable animals.

 The Behavioral Rehabilitation pilot program is featured in an award-winning ASPCA documentary, “Second Chance Dogs,” which you can watch below or access for free on YouTube.